 Many of the places they list I have no desire to ever visit—it focuses too much on uninhabited islands, exclaves, and enclaves.
 For example, it lists Johnston Atoll, which is a territory of the United States in the Pacific.
 There is nothing special about this place.
 No one ever lived there, it has no history, culture, or anything interesting about it from a natural standpoint.
 It’s just a place that is only remarkable because of its odd political status.
 If it were given to Hawaii, nothing about the atoll itself would change, but it would probably be removed from the list.

 A bunch of these rocks in the middle of nowhere are listed and I really see no reason why every speck of land in the world doesn’t deserve listing if these places do.
 It might be interesting for ham radio operators to talk to someone from there, but as a travel destination, it isn’t worth anything.

 To me, a place is a place because it has some significance.
 It could be political (see the UN list), it could be cultural, historic, or natural.
 That’s why in my sidebar I also take note of every one of these types of places that I visit.
 Such as the:

 UNESCO World Heritage Sites

 Also, unlike countries, you usually don’t just pass through a World Heritage site like you might pass through a country on a train or in an airport.
-If you visit one you probably went there to see it.
-The problem is most people have no clue how many they have been to and have no idea how many there are.
-They are also much more difficult to visit.
+If you visit one you, probably went there to see it.
+The problem is, most people have no clue how many they’ve been to and have no idea how many there are in the world.
+Many of these sites are also much more difficult to visit.
 Going to the Solomon Islands is one type of difficult.
 Going to the east end of Rennell Island World Heritage site is a totally different type of hard.